wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 # "A" and "B"

-## Main wagon "A"
+## Main car "A"

 We learned in the "Sentence Structure" section about the core of a Japanese sentence:

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 - | -

 We also learned that:

-> The engine "B" tells us what the main wagon "A" is doing.
-The main wagon "A" tells us WHO or WHAT is doing engine "B".
+> The engine "B" tells us what the main car "A" is doing.
+The main car "A" tells us WHO or WHAT is doing engine "B".

-Now, let's learn a little bit more about the main wagon "A".
+Now, let's learn a little bit more about the main car "A".
 Suppose we have these two sentences as examples:

 1. Sakura walks.
 2. Sakura is Japanese.

 If we put those sentences into the train analogy, they will look like this:

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 Sakura | walks
 Sakura | is Japanese

-In these two sentences, the engine is telling us that the main wagon "A" is doing: "walks" and "is Japanese", respectively.
-The main wagon "A" is telling us that the engine "B" is being done by: "Sakura".
+In these two sentences, the engine is telling us that the main car "A" is doing: "walks" and "is Japanese", respectively.
+The main car "A" is telling us that the engine "B" is being done by: "Sakura".

-However, in Japanese we need to mark "Sakura" as the main wagon "A".
+However, in Japanese we need to mark "Sakura" as the main car "A".
 To do that, **we use the particle 「が」**.
-We attach 「が」 at the end of "Sakura" to mark "Sakura" as the main wagon "A", like so:
+We attach 「が」 at the end of "Sakura" to mark "Sakura" as the main car "A", like so:

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 Sakura が | walks
 Sakura が | is Japanese